lizianessoares/locality-llm-explanations/README.md

 ### A Reflection on Human-Centered Prompt Design

-Accepted at the XXV Brazilian Symposium on Human Factors in Computing Systems 2026 (Quixadá -Ceará, Brazil)
+Accepted at the XXV Brazilian Symposium on Human Factors in Computing Systems 2026 (Quixadá - Ceará, Brazil)

 ## Paper